mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> The earlier you catch defects, the cheaper they are to fix."
+> The earlier you catch defects, the cheaper they are to fix.

 *David Farley*